sbleks/fetch-coding-exercise/README.md

 npm install
 ```

-To make sure everything is set up correctly, run:
+To make sure everything is set up correctly and the database is cleared out, run:

 ```
 npm run setup